 Additionally, you may want to check our Pink Gingham Crochet Baby Blanket – another easy crochet baby blanket pattern.

-Most importantly, an easy way to crochet a blanket is to use an easy crochet stitch.
-This blanket pattern uses only two basic crochet stitches.
+Most importantly, use an easy stitch if you are a beginner.
+This pattern uses only two basic crochet stitches.

 - it is reversible;